 Tip #4 – Zach “Kill It” Even Esh – Underground Strength Show.tv

 “NEVER miss a workout.
 Most people quit RIGHT before reaching their goals or give up right when things begin to happen.
-This stuff takes time, but if we look at things by the inch, slowly, slowly, inches become feet, feet becomes yards, yards become miles, etc, etc.
+This stuff takes time, but if we look at things by the inch, slowly, slowly, inches become feet, feet turns into yards, yards become miles, etc, etc.

 Tip # 5 – Carla “Biceps” Birnberg – MizFitOnline.com

 “My best tip for weight loss (as in, not for pre-competition/sports etc.):

 From the beginning set yourself up on a program (from food to workout) that you can do for LIFE.
 For the long haul.
 Day in day out.
 If you get married.
 If you are married if you add kids to the mix etc.

 Think long term & set yourself up for success!
 2hours of cardio might work great today/this year (wink) but not in the future.

 In my opinion, it’s all about the consistency for the long haul which builds true fitness.”